acikogun/linux-labs/local-centos-repo/README.md

 - A daily cron job is created on **local-repo** to sync repos from external mirrors.

-- **reposync** and **create** tools are utilized to sync and create local mirrors.
+- **reposync** and **createrepo** tools are utilized to sync and create local mirrors.

 - This is just a showcase for CentOS/7(x86_64).
 You should consider other releases and archs too.

-- It will download about 10GBs and may take a long time.
+- It will download about 12GB and may take a long time.

 ## Requirements